klarman-cell-observatory/SpoTteR/README.md

 Please note that are parameters that should be set in the st_spotter_RUN.R file prior to running SpoTteR:
 - number or rows and columns expected in the array matrix needs to be designated according to array version
-- optional: if there is substantial background in the red channel, the option pink==True should be envoked
+- optional: if there is substantial background in the red channel, the option pink==True should be invoked
-- optional: if there are bubbles present, the option bubble==True should be envoked
+- optional: if there are bubbles present, the option bubble==True should be invoked

 ### Expected QC report
 Please find example QC report generated with SpoTteR [here](./spotter/data/ST_QC_Report_10005_CN48_C1.html).